imagej/imagej.github.io/pages/IsletJ2.md

 ## General

 IsletJ2 is a tool implemented as an ImageJ plugin that segments and reports properties of the Langerhans islets.
-The plugin was available already in 2018 under name IsletJ.
+The plugin was available already in 2018 under name [IsletJ](https://imagej.net/IsletJ).
 However, many changes have been implemented since then.
 The original version can be found [here](https://imagej.net/IsletJ).

 Perhaps the most noticable change is the new graphical user interface (GUI).
 We made the GUI simpler and hopefully, more comfortable to use.

-Despite being invisible to the eyes of users, massive changes have been done in the plugin core.
+Despite being invisible to users, massive changes have been done in the plugin core.
 The whole plugin has been rewritten from the ground up, resulting in more modular and extensible code and lesser demands on computing resources.
 The plugin, however, still employs the same approach as before.

 ## Installation